lwhiteley/AngularLogExtender/README.md

     logExProvider.restrictLogMethods(['error']);
 }]);
 ```
-###Use Case 5 Color your log outputs
+###Use Case 5: Color your log outputs
-Coloring you log outputs is now possible with AngularLogExtender.
+Coloring your log outputs is possible with AngularLogExtender.
 Just pass a css style as the third parameter
 of the `getInstance()` method. currently, only logs with one parameter of type string will be parsed with the specified styles.
-The following shows you how.
+The following example shows you how.
 #####Eg.
 ```javascript
 app.controller('CoreController', ['$scope','$log', function($scope, $log) {